Stem cells: What they are and what they do

 Researchers have discovered ways to direct stem cells to become specific types of cells, such as directing embryonic stem cells to become heart cells.
 Research is ongoing in this area.

-Embryonic stem cells also could grow irregularly or specialize in different cell types spontaneously.
-Researchers study how to control the growth and differentiation of embryonic stem cells.
+Embryonic stem cells can also grow irregularly or specialize in different cell types spontaneously.
+Researchers are studying how to control the growth and differentiation of embryonic stem cells.

 What is therapeutic cloning, and what benefits might it offer?